rjtrenchard/XHSW/README.md

 XHSW is a crosshair and weapon switcher for Team Fortress 2.
 It supports different weapon settings, such as no primary, no secondary, and demoknight modes.
 Profiles are available at the press of a button - or a console command if you like.
-Engineer and Spy modes are supported, as well as a toggle for Mannpower mode.

 ## Feature

-XHSW will change your crosshair based on what weapon you use.
+XHSW will change your crosshair based on what weaponslot you have selected.
 This makes it easier to tell what weapon you are using when using no viewmodels.
-XHSW is also a weapon switcher and adds a few features to your weapon set
+XHSW also adds a few features to your weapon set:

+- Spy and Engineer's extra weapons have profiles
 - Spy has a secondary quick weapon switch bind.
-This way you can quickchange your weapon while disguised.
-This can be changed in xhsw_settings_spy.cfg
+This way you can quickchange your weapon naturally while disguised.
+This can be enabled or changed in xhsw_settings_spy.cfg and setting xhsw_upbind_disguise/downbind to a key.
 - Spy reverses the melee and secondary (sapper) order.
+It will go Primary > Melee > Sapper > Disguise Kit
-- Demoknight completely disables anything but melee (DeGroot mode)
+- Demoknight completely disables anything but melee (DeGroot mode), except with mannpower enabled.
-- Spy and Engineer's extra weapons have profiles as well

 ## Installation